Trevorufumwen/ai-phishing-email-detector/README.md

 # AI-Powered Phishing Email Detection System

 An AI-powered phishing email detection system developed as a final-year cybersecurity project.
-The application uses both traditional Machine Learning and modern Natural Language Processing techniques to classify emails as **Phishing** or **Legitimate**, while allowing users to compare model predictions through an interactive Streamlit interface.
+The application uses both traditional Machine Learning and modern Natural Language Processing techniques to classify emails as Phishing or Legitimate, while allowing users to compare model predictions through an interactive Streamlit interface.

 ---